An event so vast that it can barely be contained in this space!

 Half of the panels with Harbinger in them have this.

-Big Bad: The Anti-Monitor is arguably the biggest and baddest of all Big Bads.
+Big Bad: The Anti-Monitor is one of the biggest and baddest of all Big Bads.
 He eats universes, kills Kryptonians, wrestles the embodied Wrath of God, and battles scores of the most powerful heroes of eight universes, at once.

 The Blank: The Anti-Monitor briefly causes the Psycho-Pirate to lose his face in order to bring him to submission.